-Date: 3 October 2003 File Ref: Operation Motorman Subject: Attending !
-5 Fountains Court, Peelhouse Lane, Birmingham.
+Date: 3 October 2003 File Ref: Operation Motorman Subject: Attending 5 Fountains Court, Peelhouse Lane, Birmingham.
 Attendees - Bernard Thorogood, Alec Owens, Roy Pollitt and Karen Nolan.
-Conferenc have been e to discuss Operation Motorman and the Instructions to Counsel v sent. responded is Christopher Dewes manager. has not to the request for interview. intermedia him directlinto the invat prosecu ry.
+Conference have been e to discuss Operation Motorman and the Instructions to Counsel w sent. responded is Christopher Dewes manager. has not to the request for interview. intermedia him directly into the invat prosecu ry.
 They have seized computer equipment and they can y to P.C.
 Alan King.
 They found other evidence as well which links restigation being carried out by the Met.
 The Met are currently look ting Whittamore, Boyall, and King.
-It appears that the charlow are corruption of a public official. relation to Whittamor spoke about the connections in relation to the telephone enquiries. the phone enquiries, it appears that two people were working for e.
+It appears that the char low are corruption of a public official. spoke about the connections in relation to the telephone enquiries. relation to Whittamore the phone enquiries, it appears that two people were working for e.
+Much of the evidence in relation to this is in Exhibit RP13 which nning and Taff Jones. relation to Whittamore the phone enquiries, it appears that two people were working for e.
+Much of the evidence in relation to this is in Exhibit RP13 which nning and Taff Jones. relation to Whittamore Boyall, Gu Taff Jones With regare explained tringing from There is on the phone enquiries, it appears that two people were working for e.
 Much of the evidence in relation to this is in Exhibit RP13 which nning and Taff Jones.
-Taff Jones 3 explained ringing from d to Taff Jones he obtains B.T. ex-directory telephone numbers.
-He that Taff Jones is a biker and an ex-solider.
-The method he uses is mobile phone numbers which he changes every three months or the phone number with telephone billing contacting Whittamore and billing in re everse, Whittamore to Jones.